Categories

 The Library can offer connection:

-- to information
+• to information

-- to resources
+• to resources

-- to entertainment
+• to entertainment

-- to respite and self-care
+• to respite and self-care

 There is so much information out there about Alzheimer’s disease and dementias.
 There are news sources, social media, even your neighbor down the street.
 What source do you trust?
 Which information do you pick?
-Using The Library can connect you to trusted sources in a way that’s convenient for you.
+Using the Library can connect you to trusted sources in a way that’s convenient for you.

-Dementia Resources in the Library Catalog and on Book Lists
+Dementia Resources in the Library Catalog

-The Library’s catalog includes book lists created by staff members to help you navigate the sometimes overwhelming amount of material available.
+The Library catalog includes book lists created by staff to help you navigate the sometimes overwhelming amount of material available.
 If you see a book you like, you can find out where it’s located.
 If it isn’t at your neighborhood branch you can place a hold and have it sent to the branch that’s most convenient for you.

 Articles about Dementia in Online Databases